-A treatment facility would take in soil contaminated with lead and arsenic from former orchard sites; treat it to remove the metals, using soil-washing technology; and then distribute the clean soil for use on model remedy projects.
-Contaminated soil would be delivered to the facility and run through on-site process equipment.
-Once soil is treated, it would be tested and then distributed in the same manner as in the clean soil bank concept.
+A soil treatment facility would take in soil contaminated with lead and arsenic from historical orchard sites, treat it to remove the metals using soil-washing technology, and then distribute the clean soil for use on development projects implementing the Model Remedy cleanup methods.
+Contaminated soil would be delivered to the facility and run through on-site process equipment, and, once treated, the soil would be tested and then distributed in the same manner as in the clean soil bank concept.

-The treatment process uses physical and chemical separation methods to remove the lead and arsenic.
+The soil treatment process uses physical and chemical separation methods to remove lead and arsenic.
 For the treatment to be effective, the soil must have a specific set of physical characteristics.
-A pilot study using local orchard soils would have to be conducted to assess the effectiveness of the treatment and design a full-scale process facility.
+A pilot study using local orchard soils would have to be conducted to assess the effectiveness of the treatment, and to then design a full-scale process facility.
 Compared to the other soil bank models, the treatment facility requires more equipment, testing, and operational labor to implement.
-The treatment process generates several waste streams, which would have to be managed and disposed of in appropriately regulated landfills.
+Additionally, the treatment process generates several waste streams, which would have to be managed and disposed of in appropriately regulated landfills.

-While this process is more complicated than the other two models, it offers two services instead of one and therefore two potential revenue streams to fund operation.
-Fees would be charged for disposal of contaminated soil as well as purchase of the clean soil after it goes through the treatment process.
-The process also generates a potentially hazardous waste stream that the facility would have to manage and dispose of appropriately.
+While this process is more complicated and expensive than the other two options, it offers two services instead of one, creating two potential revenue streams to fund operations and maintenance.
+Fees could be charged for disposal of contaminated soil as well as for purchase of the clean soil after it goes through the treatment process.
 Figure 3-10 provides a visual diagram of a soil washing process.